Monaldcry7788/ModerationSystem/README.md

 ### Important:
 each server must have it's own database, you cannot have multiple server on same database.
 If you run multiple server just change the database name in configs so each server will have it's own db.
-If in your first server in config the database name is Warns In the second server config you must set database name with another name
+If in your first server config the database name is Warns In the second server config you must set database name with another name

 **Example**: